pavelsimo/CarND-Behavioral-Cloning-P3/README.md

 Some important characteristics of the model:

-* The data is normalized using the Keras lambda function ```x / 127.5 - 0.5``` (code line ...).
+* The data is normalized using the Keras lambda function ```x / 127.5 - 0.5```
-* The model includes RELU layers to introduce nonlinearity (code line ...).
+* The model includes RELU layers to introduce nonlinearity
-* The model contains two dropout layers in order to reduce overfitting (code line ...).
+* The model contains two dropout layers in order to reduce overfitting
-* The model used an adam optimizer, so the learning rate was not tuned manually (code line ...).
+* The model used an adam optimizer, so the learning rate was not tuned manually
-* The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 Model hyper-parameters: